Chapter 48

 We begin our study by reading the parables of the hidden treasure and the precious pearl.
 To do this let us go to,

-1. We will look to the Old Testament to see how the behavior of Abraham and Daniel demonstrated that God was their greatest treasure.
+1. See how the behavior of Abraham and Daniel demonstrated that God was their greatest treasure.

-The Bible provides us with many instances during which Abraham demonstrated his complete and total allegiance to our God.
+The Bible provides us with many instances that demonstrated Abraham’s complete allegiance to our God.
 For example there was the time when,

 This encounter with God and how Abram responded is recorded in,